RalfKow/battery_demonstration/README.md

 # battery_demonstration
-GUI for battery charging and discharging demonstration
+GUI for battery charging and discharging demonstration at NEST Dübendorf